percona/percona-xtrabackup/docs/kewpie.rst

    The path the xtrabackup binary to be tested

+.. option:: --tar4ibd-path=TAR4IBDPATH

+   The path to the tar4ibd binary that will be used for any applicable tests

 .. option:: --wsrep-provider-path=WSREPPROVIDER

    The path to a wsrep provider library for use with